Labour is divided on single market and free movement, writes Ian Dunt

 This deep difference on the major issue of our times prevents Labour having a coherent position on Brexit.
 But for the time being they appear happy to accept this, rather than having a battle to settle it.

-The sooner they come to a firm position, the sooner they will be relevant again to the national conversation.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The sooner they come to a firm position, the sooner they will be relevant again to the national conversation.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.